Parenteral Manual

 (For neonatal dosages, refer to Neonatal IV Drug Manual.)

-Children and Adolescents < 50 kg:
+Children and Adolescents < 50 kg

-• First dose 0.1 mg/kg/dose (maximum 6 mg) by rapid IV bolus injection over 1-2 seconds
+• First dose: 0.1 mg/kg/dose (maximum: 6 mg) by rapid IV bolus injection over 1-2 seconds

-• If ineffective give second dose 0.2 mg/kg/dose (maximum 12 mg)
+• Second dose (if first dose not effective): 0.2 mg/kg/dose (maximum: 12 mg)

-Children and Adolescents > 50 kg and Adults:
+Children and Adolescents > 50 kg

 • 6 mg by rapid IV bolus injection over 1-2 seconds